Name Changing Token (NCT) Price Tops $0.0802

-Name Changing Token (NCT) traded flat against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on May 22nd.
-During the last seven days, Name Changing Token has traded flat against the U.S. dollar.
-One Name Changing Token coin can currently be purchased for approximately $0.0802 or 0.00000141 BTC on major exchanges.
-Name Changing Token has a market capitalization of $3.16 million and approximately $122,319.00 worth of Name Changing Token was traded on exchanges in the last 24 hours.
+Name Changing Token (NCT) traded flat against the US dollar during the 1-day period ending at 21:00 PM ET on May 26th.
+Over the last week, Name Changing Token has traded flat against the US dollar.
+One Name Changing Token coin can now be purchased for about $0.0802 or 0.00000141 BTC on major cryptocurrency exchanges.
+Name Changing Token has a total market capitalization of $3.16 million and $122,319.00 worth of Name Changing Token was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.